ipeaGIT/geobr/README.md

 **geobr** is an R package that allows users to easily access shapefiles of the Brazilian Institute of Geography and Statistics (IBGE) and other official spatial data sets of Brazil.
-The package includes a wide set of geographic datasets as *simple features*, availabe at various geographic scales and for various years (see detailed list below):
+The package includes a wide range of geographic datasets as *simple features*, availabe at various geographic scales and for various years (see detailed list below):

 ## Installation
 ```